Black hole ringdown spectroscopy of curvature-coupled scalar and pseudoscalar fields: Further robustness checks of the results

 \section{Further robustness checks of the results}

-In this section of Supplemental Material, we perform multiple checks of robustness and of the correctness of our results.
-As observed from Fig.~\ref{fig:PDF_ell}, the marginalized $\ell$ posterior of different quadratic-gravity theories inferred from different signals is similar.
-Thus, except for the assessment of parameter degeneracies, we will focus on tests of dynamical Chern-Simons gravity using the ringdown signal of GW150914 as an example; we expect qualitatively similar conclusions to hold when analyzing different ringdown signals.
+In this section, we perform multiple checks of robustness and of the correctness of our results.
+As observed from Fig.~(\ref{fig:PDF_event_by_event}), the marginalized $\ell$ posterior of different additional fields inferred from different signals is similar.
+Thus, except for the assessment of parameter degeneracies, we will focus on dynamical Chern-Simons coupling using the ringdown signal of GW150914 as an example; we expect qualitatively similar conclusions to hold when analyzing different ringdown signals and couplings.